ycui7/uic-instr.lib/README.md

 ESP30x

 1. Support ESP300 and ESP301 controllers, made by Newport.
-2. Derived from PI Micos drvier, most features in PI Micos are supported.
+2. Derived from PI Micos driver, most features in PI Micos are supported.
 2. Position update rate limited to ~20 Hz for fast refresh axis (19200 bps RS232).
 3. Based on queued event driven framework.